Thesis

 Source: LinkedIn

-In its most straightforward form, Docker’s containerization architecture consists of several key components:
+At the most basic level, Docker’s containerization architecture consists of several key components:

 Docker Engine: The core of Docker, also known as the daemon, is responsible for creating and managing containers.
 It provides the runtime environment for containers and executes containerized applications.